pytorch/pytorch/README.md

 - [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) 9.2 or above
 - [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) v7 or above
 - [Compiler](https://gist.github.com/ax3l/9489132) compatible with CUDA
+Note: You could refer to the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/pdf/cuDNN-Support-Matrix.pdf) for cuDNN versions with the various supported CUDA, CUDA driver and NVIDIA hardwares

 If you want to disable CUDA support, export environment variable `USE_CUDA=0`.
 Other potentially useful environment variables may be found in `setup.py`.